stanbaek/ece387_book/_sources/Module4_DrivingTheRobot/DrivingTheRobot.md

     You may remember when we set up our *.bashrc* file we set the system variable **EDITOR** to `nano -w`.
 This enables the `rosed` command to utilize the nano editor.
    ```

     We will learn more about launch files in a few modules, but just understand that a launch file is used to launch one or more ROS nodes.
 This paticular launch file only launches one node, **serial_node.py**.
 This node will connect to the OpenCR controller on the Turtlebot3 using the port and baud rate parameters.
-This connection will enable us to send *Twist* messages over the **/cmd_vel** topic to drive the Turtlebot3 using the keyboard.
+This connection will enable us to send *Twist* messaghpges over the **/cmd_vel** topic to drive the Turtlebot3 using the keyboard.

 1. Close the editor by hitting `ctrl+x`.